 How to Become a Game Coder

 So, if game coding is right for you, you may be wondering how to get started.
 One of the best ways to learn to code is through coding bootcamps.
 Through coding bootcamps, you will learn a variety of coding languages and have the chance to build a real world portfolio.
-Coding bootcamps are also adamant about job placement so you will have a huge support system to help you find your dream job.
+Coding bootcamps are also adamant about job placement so you will have a huge support system to help you find your dream job at Roblox, Apple, or Microsoft.
 Career Karma can help match you to the best coding bootcamp to suit your needs.
 Even after you’ve been accepted into your desired bootcamp, Career Karma continues to provide support through our community of peers and experts.